thrives in the warm weedy ponds

 - Main Threats

 - None significant.
 This introduced species is established in many lowland waterways throughout South Island.
-Not considered major pest though it competes with native fish for food and habitat.
+Not considered major pest though it competes with native fish for food.

 - Population